samhuber2/Python/README.md

 # Python
-Goal: To learn Python for Everybody
+My goal is to learn Python for Everybody.
-Boudaries: Watch videos to learn Python, Complete Course 1 Programming for Everybody,Complete Course 2 Python Data Structure.
+The Boudaries will be Watch videos to learn Python, Complete Course 1 Programming for Everybody,Complete Course 2 Python Data Structure.
-Success Criteria: Weekly logins showing what I did for learning Python
+The success criteria will be weekly logins showing what I did for learning Python.
-Contraints: I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.
+The contraints I will have will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.
-Assumption: The course will be available for me to use, to help me learn python, I have all the required software, I will not have to pay for the course.
+My assumption is the course will be available for me to use, to help me learn python, I have all the required software, I will not have to pay for the course.
-Stakeholders: Professor - for a grade, Parents - to be successful and make them proud, Future emplyees - to contribute and make a buisness successful, My friends - to help them be successful as well as me.
+The stakeholders are: My professor - for a grade, parents - to be successful and make them proud, future emplyees - to contribute and make a buisness successful, my friends - to help them be successful as well as me.
-Timeline:
-Weekly
+This will be the Timeline.
+It will be weekly.
 Chapter One - Why we Program?
-(3 hours)
-Chapter Two: Variables and Expressions (3 hours) Chapter Three: Conditional Code (3 hours)
+Chapter Two: Variables and Expressions
+Chapter Three: Conditional Code
-Chapter Five: Loops and Iteration (3 hours)
+Chapter Five: Loops and Iteration
-Chapter Four: Functions (2 hours)
+Chapter Four: Functions
-Chapter Seven: Files (3 hours)
+Chapter Seven: Files
-Chapter Eight: Lists (3 hours)
+Chapter Eight: Lists
-Chapter Six: Strings (3 hours)
+Chapter Six: Strings
-Chapter Nine: Dictionaries (3 hours)
+Chapter Nine: Dictionaries
-Chapter Ten: Tuples (2 hours)
+Chapter Ten: Tuples
-Graduation and work on independent program (2 hours) Complete independent program (2 hours)
+Graduation and work on independent program
+Complete independent program.